AnyChart/docs.anychart.com/Basic_Charts_Types/Bubble_Chart.md

 ## Axes

-In AnyChart axis is an object that allows you to configure chart grid, axis line along with tick marks and labels, axis scale and settings and many more.
-You can find more information about Axis in
+In AnyChart axis is an object that allows you to configure chart grid, axis line along with tick marks and labels, axis scale and settings, etc. You can find more information about axes in
 [Axis Basics](../Axes_and_Grids/Axis_Basics) tutorial.

 In this section we will quickly demonstrate how we can adjust axis orientation, invert axis scale and control minimum and maximum values.